Good Manufacturing Practices (GMPs) are prerequisites for higher levels of food safety systems that food producers have to follow. This article...

 What is a food safety audit?

-A food safety audit creates a transparent report about the situation of and level of food safety systems in a food business and highlights its strengths and weaknesses.
-These reports can then be used to improve your food safety management strategy.
+A food safety audit creates a transparent report about the situation and level of food safety systems in a food business and highlights its strengths and weaknesses.
+These food inspection reports can then be used to improve your food safety management strategy.

 - Certification audit for certain food safety standards

 - Assessment of premises condition and food business performance

 - Ensure legal compliance